geins-io/geins-sdk/docs/packages/core/cookies.md

 # Cookies

-## Introduction

-The GeinsCore SDK provides essential services to streamline application development.
-One such service is the `CookieService`, which offers a unified way to manage cookies within your application via the `GeinsCore` class.
+The `CookieService`, which offers a unified way to manage cookies within your application via the `GeinsCore` class.

-## What is the CookieService?

-The `CookieService` is a utility accessed through the `GeinsCore` class.
-It simplifies cookie operations like setting, getting, and removing cookies, ensuring consistent behavior across different environments (client and server).

-## Why Does the CookieService Exist?

-Managing cookies can be complex due to varying browser behaviors and server-side considerations.
-The `CookieService` exists to:

-- Provide a consistent API for cookie management.
-- Abstract away environment-specific implementations.
-- Enhance security by handling cookie options appropriately.
-- Integrate seamlessly with other GeinsCore services.

 ## Overview